 \subsubsection{Multimodal preprocessing.}

-To support schema induction over image and video examples, Schemex first converts multimodal artifacts into a unified textual representation before clustering and abstraction.
-A vision model generates visual descriptions of images and videos, while automatic speech recognition transcribes audio.
+To support schema induction from image and video examples, Schemex converts these artifacts into a unified textual representation using vision models for visual descriptions and automatic speech recognition for audio transcription.